Table of Contents

 5. Register with Dubai Customs

 To engage in import-export activities, you must register your business with Dubai Customs to obtain a customs code.
-This registration enables you to process shipments, clear goods, and comply with customs regulations.
+This registration through the Dubai Trade Portal is mandatory before your first import or export operation.

 Having a business bank account is essential for managing trade transactions.
 Choose a UAE-based bank that offers trade-specific solutions, such as letters of credit and foreign exchange services.